cyrus-/typy/README.md

    > "Mathematical elegance is nice and all, but my 3D-printed toaster has Python bindings."

 `tydy` aims to address this problem by embedding a typed functional programming language cleanly into Python, as a library.
-Install `tydy` by running `pip install tydy`.
+You can install `tydy` by running `pip install tydy`.

 Hello, World!
 -------------